AmelZulji/snakemakeR/README.md

 ## Development

-- Run `devtools::load_all()` while iterating on the template to pick up changes.
+- Run `devtools::load_all()` while iterating on the snippet builder to pick up changes.
 - Execute `devtools::test()` (or `testthat::test_dir("tests/testthat")`)
-  to ensure the installed template stays wired correctly.
+  to ensure the generated snippet stays wired correctly.
 - Render this README with `devtools::build_readme()` so `README.md`
   stays in sync with `README.Rmd`.